Loveable Lemons

 • In a 6-Quart crock pot, spray cooking spray to grease it.
 Add all the BBQ sauce ingredients.
 Stir until all BBQ ingredients are combined.

 • If the pork roast is fatty, trim off any excess fat.
 Add the pork roast to the crock pot and cover.
-Cook on low heat for 8-10 hours or until a meat thermometer reads 195 degrees.
-This is important because it needs to reach that temperature to break down connective tissues.
+Cook on low heat for 8-10 hours or until an internal meat thermometer reads 195 degrees F. This is important because it needs to reach that temperature to break down connective tissues.

 • Remove the cooked pork roast from the crock pot and place it on a cutting board.
 Allow the meat to rest before shredding.
 Use two forks to shred the meat.
 Place the shredded meat back into the sauce.